A Survey on Uncertainty Quantification Methods for Deep Learning: A Taxonomy of UQ Methodologies for DNNs

-{\textit{Deep Gaussian process:} } Besides the computational challenge, another limitation of GP is the joint Gaussian distribution assumption on the target variables limits the model's capability in capturing diverse relationships among instances in large datasets.
-Additionally, GP relies heavily on the kernel function to compute the similarity between samples by transforming input features into the high-dimensional manifold.
-However, for high-dimension structured data, it is challenging to construct appropriate kernel functions to extract hierarchical features for computing similarity between samples.
-To address these limitations, two lines of researches area have been proposed: \textit{deep kernel learning} and \textit{Deep Gaussian process}.
+Besides the computational challenge, another limitation of GP is that the joint Gaussian distribution assumption on the target variables limits the model's capability to capture diverse relationships among instances within large datasets.
+Additionally, GP relies heavily on the kernel function to compute the similarity between samples by transforming input features into a high-dimensional manifold.
+However, for high-dimensional structured data, it is challenging to construct appropriate kernel functions to extract hierarchical features for computing similarity between samples.
+To address these limitations, two research areas have been proposed: \textit{deep kernel learning} and \textit{Deep (Compositional) Gaussian Process}.